DevBrush/ignis/README.md

 	<!-- Will print the value of title from the current page's header -->
 	[!- print {title} -!]

-#### Forprint Statements:
+#### Forprint commands:

-Print the value of the *variable* from the header of the current 'for' loop iteration.
+Print the value of the *`variable`* from the header of the current 'for' loop iteration.
+This differs from 'print' commands because the value of *`variable`* is not taken from the header of the file currently being handled.

 	[!- forprint {variable} -!]